buttonsrtoys/registrar/README.md

     Registrar.register<MyModel>(builder: () => MyModel(''))

 ## Example
-(The source code is under the Pub.dev "Example" tab and in the GitHub `example/lib/main.dart` file.)
+(The source code for this example is under the Pub.dev "Example" tab and in the GitHub `example/lib/main.dart` file.)

-A variation on the common Flutter counter project.

-There are three services:
+There are three registered services:
 1. ColorNotifier changes its color every N seconds and then calls `notifyListeners`.
 2. FortyTwoService holds a number that is equal to 42.
 3. RandomService generates a random number.